 Julien, Charles-André.
 History of North Africa: Tunisia, Algeria, Morocco, from the Arab Conquest to 1830.
 Edited and revised by Roger Le Tourneau.
 Translated by John Petrie.
 London: Routledge & Kegan Paul, 1970.

-When this was first published in 1931, Julien confronted French colonial discourse that denied North Africans their history.
+When this book was first published in 1931, Julien confronted French colonial discourse that denied North Africans their history.
 Instead, he described North Africans’ and Algerians’ rich precolonial heritage—a significant political as well as historical statement.

 This contribution of the Federal Research Division of the Library of Congress to the Country Studies Area Handbook Program series is especially useful for the beginning student, despite its age.
 Includes chapters written by specialists on society, politics, economics, and security issues.
 Text available online.